-This combination of bold and impactful graphic design containing clear and intuitive links to video testimonials of real experiences is a prime example of how to use the Canva+ThingLink integration to powerful effect.
-It demonstrates how to bring a concept alive in real world context and ensure the salient points are made both understandable and importantly, memorable.
+This combination of a bold and impactful infographic design containing clear and intuitive links to video testimonials of real experiences is a prime example of how to use the Canva+ThingLink integration to powerful effect.
+It demonstrates how to bring a concept alive in real world context and ensure the salient points are made both understandable and importantly, memorable using interactive elements.

 The ThingLink was originally shared at a fellowship showcase with specially invited guests who participated in the ladder activity.
 After going through the activity, they were asked: